ASICS legit check: how to spot a real sneaker

 The Gel-Kayano 14 is currently the most copied ASICS model.
 Several specific points allow for quick differentiation.

-"GEL" logo on the heel: on the original, the letters "GEL" on the gel window at the heel are a reflective dark brown.
-On almost all counterfeits, this same logo is light silver.
+"GEL" logo on the heel: on the original, the "GEL" lettering on the gel window at the heel is a reflective dark brown.
+On almost all counterfeits, this same logo is a light silver.
 This is one of the most reliable checkpoints for this model.

 Metallic overlays: some colorways of the Kayano 14 feature metallic finishes on the side panels.
 On the original, the shade is uniform with no stains or variations between the two shoes.
 On fakes, color discrepancies or matte stains are common.